 What's being done

 Intensive watershed monitoring and stressor identification were completed and the reports are available below.
 A TMDL study has been submitted for preliminary EPA approval.
-The TMDL study and a watershed resotration and protection strategy report (WRAPS) will be put on public notice in 2017.

 Monitoring and assessment

 - Lower Red River of the North Watershed Monitoring and Assessment Report (wq-ws3-09020311b)